JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ## Compiling and Running the Example on Windows

-To start with, you'll need a Microsoft Visual C++ compiler installed that supports a x64_64 target.
-The easiest way to do this is to have a version of Microsoft Visual Studio installed on your Windows machine.
+To start with, we'll need a Microsoft Visual C++ compiler installed that supports a x64_64 target.
+The easiest way to do this is to have a version of Microsoft Visual Studio installed on the Windows machine.

 We will be using the `x64 Native Tools Command Prompt <VERSION>` console.
-You'll see the shortcut to open the console in the start menu.
+We'll see the shortcut to open the console in the start menu.
 It comes with a Microsoft Visual Studio package.